jharwell/sierra/docs/src/requirements/index.rst

       how to implement this method.

-   Both methods can be made to work equivalently, and can be mixed within and across platforms and batch criteria.
-That is, you can define some experiments where the arena size is pulled from batch criteria, and some where it is pulled from ``--scenario`` within the same platform/project.
+   Both methods can be made to work equivalently, and can be mixed within and across engines and batch criteria.
+That is, you can define some experiments where the arena size is pulled from batch criteria, and some where it is pulled from ``--scenario`` within the same engine/project.

 .. _req/expdef: